glasswall-sre/victoria_email/README.md

 ### Quick start
 1. Clone this repo.
 2. In the root of the repo, run `pipenv sync --dev`.
+3. You need to export your azure connection string for blob storage:
+   `export AZURE_STORAGE_CONNECTION_STRING="YOUR AZURE CONNECTION STRING"`
-3. You're good to go.
+4. You're good to go.
 You can run the plugin during development with `pipenv run victoria email`.